thiccsupreme/flushed2.0test/README.md

 * `?marketplaces` will show the author the recommended bot marketplaces to transact in.
 * `?ping` will show if the bot is online and recieving data from Discord's API.
 * `?serverinfo` will display all the information about the server in which this command was executed.
-* `?spotify` will have the bot send detailed informaton about the song either the author, or a mentioned member is listening to. *(Both will need their Spotify accounts connected to Discord - To do this go to Settings -> Connections -> Spotify)*
+* `?spotify <optional mention of a user>` will have the bot send detailed informaton about the song either the author, or a mentioned member is listening to. *(Both will need their Spotify accounts connected to Discord - To do this go to Settings -> Connections -> Spotify)*

 ### Fun